gersteing/DashCandlestickCharting/README.md

 Instead
 1) open a windows command prompt
 2) (Optional) start any python virtual environment if you want to run the code in a python virtual environment
-3) Navigate to your project directory where you have your python scripts, or type in the full path to you python script and run the primary script (dash_plotly_candlestick.py) to start the flask server directly using the python executable.
+3) Navigate to your project directory where you have your python scripts, or type in the full path to you python script and run the primary script (dash_plotly_candlestick.py) to run the code.
 This assumes python is installed and the path variable is set in windows.
 The $ represents the windows command prompt:
 $ python dash_plotly_candlestick.py
 4) Then open a browser at the following address: http:127.0.0.1:8050/ and you will see the candlestick chart in your web browser.